 We construct average traffic counts and average speed indicators for the whole of England and for 13 major English ports, from traffic flow data from Highways England.
 Traffic activity around ports is of particular interest, as this may offer further insight into the understanding of the potential impacts of delays on trade and other economic activity.

 We find that the road traffic counts give us some interesting insights into road transport in England.
 The average traffic counts for the largest vehicles are consistent with at least some economic events (the financial crisis), and the trend broadly follows that of headline official economic statistics, although care must be taken with interpretation.
-For this reason, we do not recommend using these indicators as predictors of GDP or other headline economic statistics.
+For this reason, we do not recommend interpreting these indicators as predictors of GDP or other headline economic statistics.